ethtri/SnapCase_App/docs/TaskPipeline.md

 **Preflight (every prompt):**
 - Use `docs/PROMPT_TEMPLATE.md` (strict controls) before editing.
-- Run `git worktree list` then `git status` (stop if another worktree is dirty; stash with `git stash push -m "<TaskID> context"` if cleanup is needed).
+- Run `git worktree list` then `git status` to enforce a **max of 3 worktrees**; retire any worktree older than 7 days or in a detached state before editing.
+Stop if another worktree is dirty.
 - If `git status` mentions “rebase/merge in progress”, stop.
 Either finish/abort it first or exit and ask the PM; do not continue work in that state.
-- Start every prompt with a clean tree.
+Start with a clean tree.
+- Be on the correct task branch (e.g., `task/Sprint03-Task43-edm-live-smoke`).
 If you see modified/untracked files unrelated to the task, stash or commit them before proceeding.
-- Be on the correct task branch (e.g., `task/Sprint03-Task43-edm-live-smoke`); do not work on the wrong branch.
+- Stash discipline: new stashes use `git stash push -m "<TaskID> context"`.
+Review `git stash list` for entries older than 48 hours, retire them once validated, and log those actions in `PROGRESS.md`.
-- Lint config guard: if `npm run lint` prompts to create an ESLint config, do not generate one; pull the existing config from `origin/main` or stop and report if none exists.
+- Lint-config preflight: pull the config from `origin/main`; if lint prompts to create a config or the config is missing after pull, stop and report—never generate one locally.
 - `git pull` from the task branch before starting so you have the latest TaskPipeline and docs.
 - Keep changes scoped.
-Update `PROGRESS.md` and the relevant `docs/AgentReports/` file before handoff; leave the tree clean.
+Update `PROGRESS.md`, the relevant `docs/AgentReports/` file, and diagnostics before handoff; leave the tree clean.

 **Definition of Done (DoD) for all prompts:**
 - Code/files updated; new assets in `Images/diagnostics/` when applicable.
-- Evidence in AgentReport with artifact paths, test results, and decisions.
+- Evidence in AgentReport with artifact paths, test results, decisions, and the compare/PR URL after pushing the branch.
 - Tests run as specified; if failing, log why and what was attempted.
 - `PROGRESS.md` updated; move prompt to Archive when complete.
+Log compare/PR URL in both `PROGRESS.md` and the AgentReport.
+- Doc integrity check before merge/handoff: confirm required docs exist (AgentReport file, `PROGRESS.md` entry, TaskPipeline status, and any referenced specs).
+Stop and resolve if any are missing.

 ## Active Prompts